xtemplate/xtemplate/docs/syntax.md

 ### with

-with tag works like javascript's `with`:
+with command works like javascript's `with`:

 ```javascript
 var a = {